mhowlett/ngx_stub_status_prometheus/README.md

 The stub_status_prometheus directive takes no parameters.

-Note: The status information relates to the entire nginx server, not the server context in which it is contained.
+The status information exposed relates to the entire nginx server, not the server context in which it is contained.